 There are a wide variety of different reptiles you can adopt depending on space and your budget.
 Reptiles are typically not as socially responsive as mammals but can be a good choice for first-time pet owners and small spaces.

 Leopard geckos, crested geckos, house geckos, bearded dragons, and anoles are good choices for beginners and smaller spaces.

 Corn snakes, king snakes, milk snakes, and ball pythons are all good choices for both beginners and smaller spaces.
 However, be extra careful-snakes can escape easily and you will not be popular with your neighbors if your snake gets out.Continue to 9 of 16 below.

 09 of 16

-- Like routines and quiet time during day; most active in the evening and early morning.
+Chinchillas also enjoy routine and quiet time during the day as they are most active in the evening and early morning.

 10 of 16

 Degus are social rodents that can be easily tamed and handled and are most active during the day.
 They do best when kept in same-sex pairs or groups and will need a large cage and plenty of opportunity for exercise.